You can use any of the policies provided with vRealize Operations Cloud as a baseline source for your policy settings when you create a policy.

 Where You Select and Override Base Policies Settings

-To select a base policy to use as a starting point for your own policy, and to select a policy to override one or more settings that your policy inherits from the base policy, in the menu, select Administration, and then in the left pane click Policies and click Add to add a policy.
+To select a base policy to use as a starting point for your own policy, and to select a policy to override one or more settings that your policy inherits from the base policy, from the left menu, click Add to add a policy.
 In the Create policies workspace, add a name and description for the policy and from the Inherit From drop-down, select the base policy.
-The policy configuration, objects, and preview appear in cards below this drop-down.
+The policy configuration, objects, and preview appear in cards below this drop-down., and then click